elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

     2 packets transmitted, 0 received, 100% packet loss, time 999ms

-Let&#8217;s use our RHEL6 as an edge router and setup a Masquerade SNAT on it.
-First let&#8217;s make sure the kernel is allowing the Forwarding of packets:
+Let's use our RHEL6 as an edge router and setup a Masquerade SNAT on it.
+First let's make sure the kernel is allowing the Forwarding of packets:

     [root@rhel1 ~]# cat /proc/sys/net/ipv4/ip_forward
     0

-That&#8217;s a negative.
+That's a negative.
 To temporarily enable that we can run the following:

     [root@rhel1 ~]# echo 1 > /proc/sys/net/ipv4/ip_forward